Assessing the mental capacity of a person with dementia

 Who can assess mental capacity in a person with dementia?

 In general, whoever is with the person when a decision is being made will assess their capacity.
-However, this will differ depending on the decision that needs to be made – for example:
+However, this will differ depending on the decision that needs to be made:

-- Everyday decisions (such as what someone will eat or wear) – whoever is with them at the time can assess the person’s capacity to make the decision.
+• Everyday decisions - for example, what someone will eat or wear.
+Whoever is with them at the time can assess the person’s capacity to make the decision.
 This is likely to be the person’s family member, carer or care worker.

-- More complicated decisions (such as where someone will live or decisions about treatment) – a professional will assess the person’s capacity to make the decision.
+• More complicated decisions - for example, where someone will live or decisions about treatment.
+A professional will assess the person’s capacity to make the decision.

 How is mental capacity assessed in a person with dementia?

-Always try to use your knowledge of the person to help you decide.
-You can also ask other people for advice – such as the person’s GP, community nurse or social worker.
+Try to use your knowledge of the person to help you decide.
+You can also ask other people for advice, such as the person’s GP, community nurse or social worker.

 Yes: Move to Step 2.